cs210/2025-Unusual-4/README.md

 1. **Add the Script Files**
    - Clone or download this repository.
-   - Place the script files into an `Editor` folder within your Unity project.
+   - To run this project: Open Unity Hub and add this repository as a project with Unity version 2022.3.11f1.
-   - Unity will automatically compile them as part of its editor extension workflow.
+   - To use XeleR in your existing project: Place the script files into an `Editor` folder within your Unity project.
+Unity will automatically compile them as part of its editor extension workflow.

 2. **Configure API Keys**
    - In the Unity menu, go to **Window → Chatbox** to open the XeleR Chat window.